Sustainable Seafood Week

 Are you a chef or seafood supplier?

-If you are an Australian chef, fishmonger or fisher, get in contact with our program manager, Sascha Rust on amcs [at] amcs.org.au
+If you are an Australian chef, fishmonger or fisher, get in contact with our program manager through the contact form on our GoodFish.org.au website.

 We take care of our community and would love you to be a part of it!